aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/formatting-pivot-table/_index.md

 The [**PivotField**](https://reference.aspose.com/cells/javascript-cpp/pivotfield/) class represents a field in a pivot table and can be formatted in a number of ways.
 The code sample below shows how to:

 - Access row fields.
-- Setting subtotals.
+- Set subtotals.
-- Setting autosort.
+- Set autosort.
-- Setting autoshow.
+- Set autoshow.

 #### **How to Set Row/Column/Page Fields Format**